-Name: Click Clone Cash (CCC).
+Name: Click Clone Cash (CCC for short).

 Owner: Josh Owens (aka Tim Atkinson).

 My Score: 0/10.

 Do yourself a BIG favour by keeping Click Clone Cash at arm’s length.

 Because Josh Owens/Tim Atkinson (whoever the heck he is) doesn’t just deploy “get-rich-quick” marketing tactics throughout the long-winded sales video…

 A cheesy pitch that leads newbies like you into believing that $100K a month is easily doable using his “affiliate website cloning” system LOL.

 But if you do fall for it, you’ll end up forking out for costly web-hosting to activate some website that won’t make you a buck.